tksh164/aprl-helper-scripts/README.md

 ## Quick start

 1. Download the APRL's contents onto your local filesystem.
-After running the following command, the APRL's ARG queries are stored in the `queries` folder in the current directory.
+After running the following command, the APRL's ARG queries & PowerShell scripts are stored in the `queries` folder in the current directory.

     ```powershell
     PS C:\aprl> .\getaprl.ps1
     ```

-2. Execute the APRL's ARG queries in the `queries` folder, and save the result to the `./results.csv` file.
+2. Execute the APRL's ARG queries & PowerShell scripts in the `queries` folder, and save the result to the `./results.csv` file.

     ```powershell
     PS C:\aprl> .\runaprl.ps1 | .\saveascsv.ps1